 Now I’m paying it forward

-My experience with the kids now program left such an impression on me that I decided to volunteer with them!
+Kids Now left such an impression on me that I decided to volunteer with them!
 As soon as I turned the eligible age of 21, I applied to become a mentor.
 It’s my way of paying it forward.

 Leadership, setting goals, conflict resolution, establishing healthy relationships, and motivation.
-These are just a few of the things I learned from kids now back in 2008.
+These are just a few of the things I learned from Kids Now back in 2008.
 I had an amazing mentor, Phillipa Mullins; she was motivating and her smile and friendly personality made the experience that much better.

-I learned valuable life lessons
+Valuable life lessons

 My name is Reena Patel and I was in the Kids Now program back in 2000, at Eliah Middle School.

-Kids Now has been such an inspiring program because it taught me how to succeed in life and be confident in everything that I do.
+Kids Now has been such an inspiring program because it taught me how to succeed and be confident in everything that I do.
 The Kids Now program taught me how to believe in myself and see all the endless potential that I have to succeed in life!

-As a grade 8 student who was in a special education class.
-I was able to have an inspiring mentor who taught me how to believe in myself and in my goals.
+As a grade 8 student who was in a special education class, I was able to have an inspiring mentor who taught me how to believe in myself and in my goals.

-After completing the Kids Now program, I was inspired to join our community youth group, The Young Leaders of Jane and Finch.
+After completing the program, I was inspired to join our community youth group, The Young Leaders of Jane and Finch.
 Kids Now helped me find the confidence I needed in order to give back to my community, something I didn’t think was possible for me to do!

 The Kids Now program has been such a positive influence in my life and now I have this wonderful opportunity to be able to work with Kids Now and share all of my remarkable experiences!